syncfusion-content/blazor-docs/blazor/pivot-table/data-compression.md

 **Limitations during data compression**

-* The following aggregation types will not be supported.
+- The following aggregation types will not be supported.
-    * Average
+    - Average
-    * Populationsdev
+    - Populationsdev
-    * Samplestdev
+    - Samplestdev
-    * Populationvar
+    - Populationvar
-    * Samplevar
+    - Samplevar
-* If you use any of the aggregations above, it will result in an aggregation type **Sum**.
+- If you use any of the aggregations above, it will result in an aggregation type **Sum**.
-* Distinct count will act as **Count** aggregation type.
+- **Distinct count** will act as **Count** aggregation type.
-* In the calculated field, an existing field can be inserted without altering its default aggregation type even if it is  changed, it would use the default aggregation type back for calculation.
+- In the calculated field, an existing field can be inserted without altering its default aggregation type.
+Even if changed, it would revert to the default aggregation type for calculation.

 > You can refer to the [Blazor Pivot Table](https://www.syncfusion.com/blazor-components/blazor-pivot-table) feature tour page for its groundbreaking feature representations.
 You can also explore the [Blazor Pivot Table example](https://blazor.syncfusion.com/demos/pivot-table/default-functionalities?theme=bootstrap5) to know how to render and configure the pivot table.